 Higher end measures to provide privacy include constructing a variety of enclosed or semi-enclosed spaces that can accommodate groups of various sizes.
 Opening glass walls such as our FSW75, CSW75, HSW75, HSW60, SL45, and PrivaSEE products allow architects and designers to create flexible, sound-controlled office enclosures and meeting rooms without disrupting the remaining floor plan.

 In addition to providing sound protection, our opening glass walls can also provide visual privacy.
-Custom solutions such as opaque glass, art glass, and our easy-to-operate shades are available to ensure whatever level of privacy you need.
+Custom solutions such as opaque glass, and art glass are available to ensure whatever level of privacy you need.

 Our opening glass wall systems are incredibly secure, and can be locked to prevent intrusion whenever necessary.

 Regardless of the means by which a workplace provides privacy, the key to engaging this process successfully is providing employees with choices so that at any given time they can utilize the space most conducive to the task at hand.
 Ensuring that employees have the resources they need in order to function at their best is sure to be a winning strategy.

 Questions about what opening glass walls can do for your workspace?
 Email us at email@example.com